brianfrankcooper/YCSB/googledatastore/README.md

 https://cloud.google.com/datastore/docs/activate#accessing_the_datastore_api_from_another_platform

-After you setup your environment, you will have 3 pieces of information ready:
+After you setup your environment, you will have 4 pieces of information ready:
+- projectId,
 - datasetId,
 - service account email, and
 - a private key file in P12 format.